gdipgh/girldevelopitpgh.com/README.md

     $ cd girldevelopitpgh.com
     $ bundle install

+## Make local changes to config

+Temporarily remove the baseurl setting from _config.yml to make links work.
+DO NOT push this change.
+The line is needed for things to work properly on github pages.

 ### Start the server
   The site uses Jekyll to create pages.
 To preview locally as you develop, use the command below.